 You can keep stock at just the right levels using aACE's robust automation features — including automatic updates in real time for existing replenishment POs (see below for details).
+For an example of how this feature can help your team, read our feature highlight.

 Configuring your system for inventory replenishment for purchased items involves 1) setting the Target and Replenish Balance fields on your line item codes (LICs), and 2) configuring the Generate Inventory Replenishment automation schedule in your system preferences.
 These inventory replenishment processes coordinate well with backorder management to streamline your operations.